some-natalie/some-natalie/_posts/2024-06-29-git-what-changed.md

 > Git is great at tracking changes in files, but only if the people and processes are equally great at not rewriting history or any other funny business.
 >
 > 🕵️‍♀️ **Next up** - How does git understand time?
 What can we prove about when a change occurred?
+[Part 5: time is meaningless and other terrible misunderstandings](../git-time)
 {: .prompt-info}

 ---